 Many will agree that dogs are a great addition to a household.
 But without the proper care for your garden, they can cause havoc for your grass!
 Dog urine can be why your grass is dying in patches, and it’s one of the most common reasons on this list.
 It is much more noticeable if your pup uses the same area of your garden every time they go!

 If you suspect that dog pee is causing your grass to die in patches, you can also try training your dog to use only one area of your garden.
-Then you can water that area with the garden hose or a watering can.
-Doing this will dilute the nitrogen in the urine and encourages your grass to grow green again.
+Then, you can water that area with a garden hose or a watering can.
+Doing this will dilute the nitrogen in the urine and encourage your grass to grow green again.